This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Grant Money

-Grant money is the most common way families can obtain a wheelchair-assisted van and adaptive equipment.[2]
-Grant money used for vehicles intended for the disabled does not need to be paid back, making it one of the most preferred ways of obtaining transportation for children with cerebral palsy.
+Grant money used for vehicles intended for people with disabilities does not need to be paid back, making it one of the most preferred ways of obtaining transportation for children with cerebral palsy.

 Contact a grassroots organization in your state or contact your state vocational rehabilitation agency.